 Well, I guess it all depends upon the situation.
 If one is desperate for cash or terminally ill that can affect one’s choice.
 We cannot judge based upon what we know about the situation.
 We can only answer as to what we would do in such a situation.

-and F-150s, think about it, there is only so much oil in the world, we are not making any new oil when OPEC has had enough they will cut production and oil will go back up, it happened in 09.
+Never sell your rights, the oil prices will go back up.
+Last time I looked GM and Ford are still making Tahoes and F-150s.
+Think about it, there is only so much oil in the world, we are not making any new oil.
+When OPEC has had enough they will cut production and oil will go back up, it happened in 09.

 HA!
 Does that “someone in your family” want you to sell your mineral rights to him?

 Inheritance from your Mom?
-If you're not sentimental - get rid of them.
-If you don't need the money, get rid of them.
-If you don't think you Mom was trying to take care of you past the grave - get rid of them!
-If you think you can wait until the market goes back up, then enjoy your "free ride" and keep 'em.
+If you’re not sentimental - get rid of them.
+If you don’t need the money, get rid of them.
+If you don’t think your Mom was trying to take care of you past the grave - get rid of them!
+If you think you can wait until the market goes back up, then enjoy your “free ride” and keep 'em.

 Thinking about it, that person in your family that is so anxious to cash, ask him how much he wants for his share?